The Classic Crime: Background

-The band has toured with A Change Of Pace, A Static Lullaby, Quietdrive, I Am Ghost, Relient K, So They Say, Just Surrender, Powerspace, Mest, Allister, Aiden, and Scary Kids Scaring Kids.
+The band has toured with A Change of Pace, A Static Lullaby, Quietdrive, I Am Ghost, Relient K, So They Say, Just Surrender, Powerspace, Mest, Allister, Aiden, and Scary Kids Scaring Kids.
 They have also toured with fellow Tooth & Nail bands Anberlin, Emery, MxPx, Project 86, the Fold, and Run Kid Run.
 The band was on both the 2006 and 2008 Warped Tour.
 The Classic Crime also went on a Headlining ATTICUS tour with A Change of Pace, Lower Definition, Tyler Read, Jet Lag Gemini, and Artist vs Poet.
 They toured in 2009 with Relient K and Owl City.

 They were no longer signed to Tooth & Nail Records as of July 2011.
-With the assistance of a Kickstarter fundraising project, the band released the album, Phoenix, on August 14, 2012.
+With the assistance of a Kickstarter fundraising project, the band released the album Phoenix on August 14, 2012.

-On November 8, 2011, Justin that he would be leaving the band following the December 16 concert at the Showbox Sodo in Seattle, WA.
+On November 8, 2011, Justin announced that he would be leaving the band following the December 16 concert at the Showbox Sodo in Seattle, Washington.
 He went on to say that he was leaving the band on good terms to pursue a career in health care and to devote more time to being a father.

 Matt MacDonald formed a side project with his wife, Kristie, called Vocal Few.
 They composed an EP to raise money to provide for their daughter, Praise, who was born December 12, 2011.

 In December 2012, the Classic Crime became the second band to go public on The New York Rock Exchange.